Altar Call – O-A News

 Now I notice my cell phone is ringing.
 I glance first at the Caller ID screen.
 I may not answer it.
 I do have a choice.

-What a world!
+world!
 What an amazing time to be alive, whether young or old!

 Old folks especially should learn to enjoy the benefits of this marvelous age of electronics.
 It is a lot more fun than sitting on the front porch trying to keep a rocking chair moving.